 Altium is the leading developer of solutions that help engineers design and build the next generation of electronic products.
 Altium’s vision has been to level the playing field for electronics designers by offering an alternative to expensive, difficult-to-use tools.
 Altium is now a global company with a passion for innovation, and the goal of redefining the way electronic products are developed.
 Altium generously supported our team through an in-kind donation of Altium Designer.

-has been one of the key sponsors for the Stanford Solar Car Project in tapes, glues, and other adhesives.
+3M has been one of the key sponsors for the Stanford Solar Car Project in tapes, glues, and other adhesives.
 3M produces more than 55,000 products, including: adhesives, abrasives, laminates, passive fire protection, dental products, electronic materials, medical products, car care products (such as sun films, polish, wax, car shampoo, treatment for the exterior, interior and the under chassis rust protection), electronic circuits and optical films.
-Our team's order this year included an assortment of tapes, VHB, structural epoxies, vinyl wrap film, prototype array encapsulants, zip ties, sander, and much much more.
+Our team receives a vast array of materials from 3M, including an assortment of tapes, VHB, structural epoxies, vinyl wrap film, prototype array encapsulants, zip ties, sander, and much much more.